mile95/hisingsbron/README.md

 I develop this web application with the goal of learning:
 - Web development using React.
-- Continuous deployment of docker containers to AWS ECR and running them in AWS ECS.
+- Setting up an AWS ECS instance and running the backend in there.
 - Deployment and DNS configuration of a website.